mattyoung101/omicron/documentation/docs/omicontrol.md

 the dataset, whereas polynomial interpolation just interpolates inside the dataset.
 Because of this, we decided to use a regression to generate our mirror model.

-The two models we chose to use for our regression were an N-th order polynomial and an exponential in the form `f(x) = ae^(bx)`.
-As both of these models are non-linear, we need to do a non-linear least squares regression to calculate the coefficients.
-In the polynomial this is N unknowns, and in the exponential it's just `a` and `b`.
+The two models we chose to use for our regression were an N-th order polynomial and an exponential in the form f(x) = a
+* e<sup>(bx)</sup>, where e is Euler's number.
+As both of these models are non-linear, we decided to do a non-linear least squares regression to calculate the coefficients.
+In the polynomial this is N unknowns, and in the exponential it's just _a_ and _b_.
 Traditionally, we used to export the data to Excel and have it calculated in there, but we decided instead to implement the regression ourselves to increase the speed of the mirror calculation process.

 To perform our least squares regression, we use the Apache Commons Math library and its `AbstractCurveFitter`.
-This internally uses the
-Levenberg-Marquardt algorithm, an improvement over the Gauss-Newton algorithm, to converge on the most optimal values for the unknown coefficients.
+This internally uses the Levenberg-Marquardt algorithm, an improvement over the Gauss-Newton algorithm, to converge on the most optimal values for the unknown coefficients.

 Although Commons Math has a built in `PolynomialCurveFitter` which can fit a `PolynomialFunction`, there is no exponential curve fitter or exponential function provided, so we built our own `ExponentialCurveFitter` and `ExpFunction`